shejz/Santander-Value-Prediction/README.md

 features that have been pre-scored

 **2. Scale the training and test sets to zero mean and unit variance with respect to the training set features.**

-**3. Tune a LightGBM regressor while monitoring the training and validation root mean squared error.**
+**3. Tune a LightGBM regressor while monitoring the training and validation root mean squared error (RMSE).**
-(RMSE)

 **4. Make predictions on the test set using the trained LightGBM regressor.**

 |Model|Public score|Private score|Final rank|